-The user clicks on the "Details" link to enter the Pernosco debugger and diagnose the bug.
+Click on the link to enter the Pernosco debugger and debug the bug:

 Many CI frameworks exist, and many projects have their own.
 Some work is required to integrate Pernosco with each one.